JasonBock/Rocks/docs/Overview.md

 Rocks generates extension methods for every adornments object (which is returned when an expectation is set).
 The naming pattern is `Raise{Event name}`.
 There is an `AddRaiseEvent()` method you can call directly, but the extension methods makes it convenient to pass in the right event name and its' corresponding event argument value.

-Note that these extension methods won't be created if the mock type is generic, an open generic is requested, and there are events on the mock type.
+Keep in mind that these extension methods won't be created if the mock type is generic, an open generic is requested, and there are events on the mock type.
 This is due to the way the extension methods are created.
 This situation should be relative rare, and `AddRaiseEvent()` can still be used in this case.
 (This limitation is being tracked with [this issue](https://github.com/JasonBock/Rocks/issues/309) - hopefully this will be resolved in the future.)

 ### Optional Arguments